 According to Allied Market Research, the cleaning services market continues to grow.
-The market, which includes a variety of both commercial and residential services, is expected to grow by 6.2% and to be a $74,299 million industry by 2022.
+The market, which includes various commercial and residential services, is expected to grow by 6.2% and be a $74,299 million industry by 2022.

-This growth is due to many factors, including the increase in disposable income that has occurred from 2015 to 2020.
+This growth is due to many factors, including the increase in disposable income from 2015 to 2020.
 The recent years have also seen an increase in construction, making for more homes that need cleaning services.
-Additionally, with more women working out of the home, more families are hiring house cleaning businesses.
+Additionally, with more women working out of the home, more families are hiring house cleaning company.

 The house cleaning industry is evolving, thanks to many current trends.
-According to Podium10, eco-friendly cleaning continues to become more popular, so it’s important for businesses to embrace green cleaning products and services.
+According to Podium10, eco-friendly cleaning is becoming more popular, so businesses need to embrace green cleaning products and services.
 Many cleaning products can be harmful to the environment, and eco-friendly homeowners are increasingly seeking cleaners who use eco-friendly cleaning products.

-House cleaning businesses market to homeowners or renters who have large amounts of disposable income.
-Generally speaking, these people have a higher than average income.
-A business’ target market includes people who are busy and have limited time for cleaning, and who are looking for convenience in maintaining their homes.
+A cleaning business’s target market includes people who are busy and have limited time for cleaning and who are looking for convenience in maintaining their homes.

 Skills, experience, and education useful in running a house cleaning business

 Starting a house cleaning business doesn’t require a business degree, but certain skills and experiences are valuable in starting and running this business.

 Physical fitness and endurance.
 Cleaning houses is a physically demanding job, and a business owner will need to be strong and have good physical endurance.